 DWQ Project No.: County:

-Applicant: et et in til
+Applicant:

+Project Name:

-Date of Issuance of 401 Water Quality Certification:
+Date of Issuance of 401 Water Qua ality Certification:

-Certificate of Completion

-Upon completion of all work approved wany subsequent modifications, the applic Carolina Division of Water Quality, 162. within the 401 Water Quality Certification or applicable Buffer Rules, and cant is required to return this certificate to the 401/Wetlands Unit, North 1 Mail Service Center, Raleigh, NC, 27699-1621.
-This form may be pplicant's authorized agent, or the project engineer.
+any subsequent modifications, the ap Carolina Division of Water Quality, red within the 401 Water Quality Certification or applicable Buffer Rules, and oplicant is required to return this certificate to the 401/Wetlands Unit, North 1621 Mail Service Center, Raleigh, NC, 27699-1621.
+This form may be the applicant's authorized agent, or the project engineer.
 It is not necessary to

-Applicant's Certification

-I, hereby state that, to the best of my abilities, due care and diligence ruction such that the construction was observed to be built within substantia Quality Certification and Buffer Rules, the approved plans and erials.
+Applicant's Certification I, was used in the observation of the cocompliance and intent of the 401 Waspecifications, and other supporting in , hereby state that, to the best of my abilities, due care and diligence onstruction such that the construction was observed to be built within substantial ster Quality Certification and Buffer Rules, the approved plans and materials.

 Signature: Date:

-Agent's Certification

-I, , hereby state that, to the best of my abilities, due care and diligence

-ruction such that the construction was observed to be built within substantial Quality Certification and Buffer Rules, the approved plans and erials.
+was used in the observation of the co , hereby state that, to the best of my abilities, due care and diligence enstruction such that the construction was observed to be built within substantial atter Quality Certification and Buffer Rules, the approved plans and materials.

 Signature: Date:

-Engineer's Certification

-Partial Final

-Ī, , as a duly registered Professional Engineer in the State of North

-Carolina, having been authorized to obse erve (periodically, weekly, full time) the construction of the project, for the

-f my abilities, due care and diligence was used in the observation of the

-vas observed to be built within substantial compliance and intent of the 401 Rules, the approved plans and specifications, and other supporting materials
+Carolina, having been authorized to or Permittee hereby state that, to the best construction such that the construction nal, as a duly registered Professional Engineer in the State of North observe (periodically, weekly, full time) the construction of the project, for the st of my abilities, due care and diligence was used in the observation of the on was observed to be built within substantial compliance and intent of the 401 er Rules, the approved plans and specifications, and other supporting materials.

-Signature Registration No
+Signature Registration No.

-Date · · · · · · · · · · · · · · · · · · ·
+Date